Track screens

 When your application returns from the background to the foreground, the SDK automatically logs a screenview with the title of the last logged screenview, so you don’t have to handle this transition yourself.

-Separate words with space, dash or underscore characters
+Separate words with spaces, dashes or underscores

 For instance, use Home & Living - Home Furnishings instead of homeLivingHomeFurnishings for a sub-category in a retail app.